k78ma/quartz/content/3B/FINA 2203/Incremental Earning and Cash Flow Example.md

 ![[Incremental Earning and Cash Flow Example-20250414215925996.png]]

-We will:
-- Forecast the incremental earnings from the HomeNet project.
-- Compute the incremental free cash flows for HomeNet to decide whether Linksys should proceed with the project.
+After-tax salvage value part:
+- Suppose that the $7.5 million lab equipment can be sold for $800,000 when the production discontinues and the lab is shut down in year 4.
+So the machine won’t be kept till year 5.
+What adjustments must we make to HomeNet’s free cash flow?

 ## Solution

 ### Incremental Earnings
+In this part, we forecast the incremental earnings from the HomeNet project.

 In general, we want to solve
 $$
 \begin{align}